serverlessland/serverlessland/content/coldstarts/big3.md

 How Slow Are Cold Starts?
 -------------------------

 The following chart shows the comparison of typical cold start durations across all generally available languages of the three clouds.
-The darker ranges are most common 67% of durations, lighter ranges include 95%.
+The darker ranges are the most common 67% of durations, and lighter ranges include 95%.

 {{< featured >}}